 First, a friendly warning: I am not affiliated with Trader Joe's in any fashion.
 Do not act as if I am a Trader Joe's representative.
 This warning will not stop AOL/Hotmail users, but I try.
 NUMBER OF PEOPLE WHO HAVE IGNORED THIS DISCLAIMER AT THEIR PERIL: 13.
 WILL YOU BE NEXT?

 What qualifies me to write this document, you may ask.
 I will tell you.
-I have been purchasing goods at Trader Joe's for eight years.
+I have been purchasing goods at Trader Joe's since 1998.
 I have frequented Trader Joe's in Michigan, Arizona, and California.
 I have been to the Trader Joe's in Monrovia, California, the "home base" city of Trader Joe's.
 I have filled out Trader Joe's request cards.
 I have eaten cheesecake served to me by a Trader Joe's employee wheeling a cart around to the people in line.
-I have accurately predicted the length of future employment of a Trader Joe's employee wearing skimpy hot pants and a Christian Cross necklace ("as short as those wonderfully short ... shorts ... which ...
-I am still looking at ... minutes later.
-Godlord").
 In short, the question you should be asking me is "What doesn't qualify you to not write this document?"
 The answer to that is not nothing, my friend.
 Not nothing.

 Trader Joe's has a in-store periodical called The Fearless Flyer which primarily lists new products, devoting one or two paragraphs to each new item.
 For some reason the occasional release of TFF is hyped like it's some life-changing event.
 No one is fooled.
 Here's a completely superfluous excerpt from the Fearless Flyer indicating how to prepare Trader Joe's Ricotta Stuffed Chicken with Marinara: